iainsteele/MscDataScience/index.md

 For you project report you have two obvious choices in the tools you choose.

 1. Microsoft Word (+ Endnote reference manager).
 Both of these tools are on the LJMU App Player.
 1. LaTeX (+ bibTeX reference manager).
-LaTeX is a document preparation system that is well suited to  scientific/mathematical documents.
+[LaTeX](https://www.latex-tutorial.com/tutorials/) is a document preparation system that is well suited to  scientific/mathematical documents.
 Rather than installing it yourself, the online [Overleaf](https://www.overleaf.com) system is easy to use and provides the ability to collaboratively edit.
+A (simple guide to LaTeX is at https://www.latex-tutorial.com/tutorials/